 The implant’s primary function is to enable a rigid erection, but it’s crucial to understand that this mechanical rigidity does not replace the natural mechanisms of erection.
 The implant does not alter penile sensitivity or the transmission of nerve sensations.

-Most male pleasure receptors are located in the glans penis.
-These receptors continue to function normally after implant placement, as the procedure does not affect this sensitive area.
-As a result, stimulation of the glans can still provoke a sensation of pleasure and lead to orgasm.
+Most of the pleasure receptors in men are located in the glans of the penis.
+These receptors continue to function normally after the implant is inserted, as the procedure does not affect this sensitive area.
+Therefore, stimulation of the glans can still produce sensation and lead to orgasm.

 As a result, even if erection is achieved by mechanical means, the quality of sexual pleasure, including the sensation of orgasm, is not altered by the presence of the penile implant.